-Because many of the past cases have ended in some kind of settlement with undisclosed terms, so it is difficult to form a precise picture of the licensing royalties involved.
-It is, however, noteworthy that most of the cases concern internet patents rather than 'pure' business method patents.
+most of the cases concern internet patents rather than "pure" business method patents.
 Following Lanjouw and Schankerman (2001), this suggests that these are the high value and enforceable patents in this area.
 The more frivolous business method patents (such as 6,257,248, for cutting hair with scissors in both hands, or the previously mentioned 6,368,227, for a method of swinging on a swing) are probably unenforceable.

-Business method patenting outside the United States
+2.2 Business method patenting outside the US

-According to the TRIPS agreement of the WTO, neither business methods nor software are specifically excludable subject matter for patentability (Diallo, 2003).
-With respect to software, national treatment varies, but in most countries at least some types of software (especially those with a 'technical effect' or where they are embodied in hardware) are now patentable.
+According to the TRIPS agreement of the WTO, neither business methods nor software are specifically excludable subject matter for patentability (Diallo 2003).
+With respect to software, national treatment varies, but in most countries at least some types of software (especially those with a "technical effect" or where they are embodied in hardware) are now patentable.
 At the present time, business methods are patentable (with some restrictions) in the United States, Australia, Japan, Singapore, and possibly Korea, but not in Europe including the UK, and Canada.
-In the United Kingdom, for example, the Patent Office introduced special treatment for business method applications in November 2004, due to the increasing number that had little or no chance of being granted (MIP Week, 2004).
-In so doing, the Director cited applications from Fujitsu for optimizing the scheduling of airline crews, and a system for managing a debtrecovering process as being inherently unpatentable.
-In general, UK practice with respect to software patents is viewed by practitioners as more restrictive than that at the EPO (MIP Week, 2007).
+In the UK, for example, the Patent Office introduced special treatment for business method applications in November 2004, due to the increasing number that had little or no chance of being granted (MIP Week 2004).
+In so doing, the Director cited applications from Fujitsu for optimizing the scheduling of airline crews, and a system for managing a debt-recovering process as being inherently unpatentable.
+In general UK practice with respect to software patents is viewed by practitioners as more restrictive than that at the EPO (MIP Week 2007).

 Several researchers have looked at various types of business method patents applied for or granted at the European Patent Office (EPO).
 Wagner (2008) examined 1901 EPO applications that had granted US equivalents in class 705, finding that these patents had more claims and a longer pendency than other patents, and were mostly taken out by large US and Japanese electronic and computer firms.
-About 70% of them are granted (fewer for US applicants) and of those granted, 16% were opposed, a relatively high rate.
-The most interesting finding was very active opposition (44% of granted patents) in a single technology area dominated by one American (Pitney-Bowes) and three European firms: franking devices.
+About 70 per cent of them are granted (fewer for US applicants) and of those granted, 16 per cent were opposed, a relatively high rate.
+The most interesting finding was very active opposition (44 per cent of granted patents) in a single technology area dominated by one American (Pitney-Bowes) and three European firms: franking devices.
 The fact that Pitney-Bowes, by far the largest patentholder, was the opposed and the other three firms the opposers in most cases suggests that these competitors (Societe Secap, Neopost Ltd, and Francotyp-Postalia) feared being locked out of technologies they were already using without having patented them.